dhawale-lab/dhawale-lab.github.io/index.md

 # NEUROSCIENCE OF EXPLORATION
 {:.center}

-An engaging 1-3 sentence description of your lab.
+We are a collective of

 {% include section.html %}